 Over the last decade, North Park (situated north of Balboa Park) has really grown into the trendy, hipster neighborhood of San Diego.
 Here, you will find many eclectic art galleries, a great food and drink scene, and many laidback breweries.
 Head to 30th Street and University Avenue to experience the taste of North Park—you’ll be greeted with taquerias, sushi joints, ice cream shops, cafes, and many brunch spots.
 For beer lovers, North Park is home to Modern Times Brewery and a few other craft breweries.
 Aside from the food and brews, North Park is dotted with indie boutiques which are sure to pique your interest if you like shopping!

 Looking for other things to do in North Park?
-A weekly farmers’ market takes place North Park Way on Thursdays.
-Every second Saturday, the neighborhood hosts an evening art walk where guests can visit over a dozen art galleries and enjoy outdoor entertainment.
+A weekly farmers’ market takes place at North Park Way on Thursdays.
+Every second Saturday, the neighborhood also hosts an evening art walk where guests can visit over a dozen art galleries and enjoy outdoor entertainment.